ingchips/ING918XX_SDK_SOURCE/example_host/rpc_client/doc/index.md

 1. Windows WSL

-    WSL2 is also supported, while WSL1 would not work because it will never support 32bit programs.
+    WSL2 is also supported, while WSL1 would not work because it does not and will never support 32bit programs.

 Entering _rpc_client_ directory, run `make rebuild app=shell`.
 If everything is OK, `rpc.exe` is generated no matter which OS is used.